GodotVR/godot_openhmd/README.md

 If you're pulling a newer version (re)execute the `git submodules update` command to make sure the modules are up to date.
 If you're interested in using different branches of the 3rd party modules just CD into their subfolder and you can execute git commands on those repositories.

 *Compiling*
-If everything into place compiling should be pretty straight forward
+If everything is into place compiling should be pretty straight forward

 For Linux: ```scons platform=linux```
 For OSX: ```scons platform=osx```
 For Windows: ```scons platform=windows```

+*Dependencies*
+Finally copy the relevant dynammic libraries from the `OpenHMD` folder into `demo/addons/godot-openhmd/bin/<platform>`

 License
 -------